Aquaveo/NWM-BigQuery-Tutorial/docs/source/Download Query Results.rst

 These other variables are going to be used to populate or label your data in the csv files.

-2. Add Download Button Click listener
+2. Add Download Button Click Listener
 -------------------------------------
 Next, you'll need to add a click listener to the download button in `home.js` within our main function: